-Nikon D500 versus Olympus E-M1 II
+Nikon D500 vs Olympus E-M1 II

 The Nikon D500 and the Olympus OM-D E-M1 Mark II are two enthusiast cameras that were revealed to the public, respectively, in January 2016 and September 2016.
 The D500 is a DSLR, while the E-M1 II is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (D500) and a Four Thirds sensor.
-The Nikon has a resolution of 20.7 megapixel, whereas the Olympus provides 20.2 MP.
+The cameras are based on an APS-C (D500) and a Four Thirds (E-M1 II) sensor.
+The Nikon has a resolution of 20.7 megapixels, whereas the Olympus provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M1 II is notably smaller (28 percent) than the Nikon D500.
 Moreover, the E-M1 II is markedly lighter (33 percent) than the D500.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.